PUBLIC NOTICE - 16 AUGUST 2018

-April 2018 - The Jardine River Ferry is fully operational between the hours of 08:00 and 17:00, 7 days with exception of some public holidays.
+The Jardine River Ferry is fully operational between the hours of 08:00am - 12:00pm - Lunch break, then re - open from 1:00pm - 05:00pm, 7 days a week, with the exception of some public/gazetted holidays.

 The fees remain the same as 2017 UFN - click here